Environment

 The efforts being made worldwide to limit global warming and tackle the associated challenges require proactive, future-oriented action to protect the climate—including from Linde MH and its partners.
 In addition to its own direct activities, the KION Group works closely with its customers, suppliers, and business partners in various areas such as energy consumption, resource efficiency, the reduction of GHG emissions (greenhouse gases), and adaptation measures.

-The KION Group has set up a comprehensive climate management system to manage its GHG emissions and energy use.
+The KION Group has set up a comprehensive climate management system to manage its GHG emissions and energy use, including the use of renewable energies, effectively and efficiently.
 This system covers the Group’s own operations as well as other parts of the value chain, from production through use and reuse at the end of the present product life cycle.
 The internationally recognized rules of the Greenhouse Gas Protocol serve as the basis for the calculation and presentation of data on GHG emissions.

-[1] Indirect (upstream) fuel and energy-related greenhouse gas emissions.
+[1] Indirect (upstream) fuel and energy-based greenhouse gas emissions

 CO2 Compensation via Certificates